xai990/GEMDiff/README.md

 ## <span id="citelink">Citation</span>
-If you find this repository useful in your research, please consider citing the following papers:
+If you find this repository useful in your research, please consider citing our paper:

 ```
 @article{10.1093/bib/bbaf093,